mudox/home/content/post/site-build-notes.md

 All tag name use normal casing like `iOS`, `Swift` etc.

-# Howtos
+# HowTos

-This section contains some implementation details of componets of the sites.
+This section contains the knowledge I'v larned during the site buiding process.

 <i class='fas fa-question fa-fw'></i>
 How to style a `<hr>`\